-If you are granted an extension by the Registrar’s Office, you must attach the Extension Submission Form to your assignment(s) and submit or post them to the Student Services Office by the assigned deadline.
+If you are granted an extension by the Student Services Office, you must attach the Extension Submission Form to your assignment(s) and submit to Reception or post them to the Student Services Office by the assigned deadline.
 Assignments must not be submitted directly to the professor or the TA.
 Failure to submit assignments by the assigned deadline will result in an assignment grade reduction of 1/3 of a letter grade per day late for on-campus courses.
 Failure to follow extension policy instructions will result in a grade of F being assigned to the course.
 Note that the grading of assignments submitted on extension may take longer than usual and may incur a grading fee.
 Approved Spring and Summer course extensions will always incur a $25 Summer Term Extension Administrative Fee.

 If you want to appeal a decision made with regard to an extension, or to request an extension beyond 30 days, you must submit a letter of appeal to the Academic Standards Committee, within 30 days of the decision or before the end of the extension deadline, explaining the extenuating circumstances that might warrant the appeal.
 Supporting documents (e.g., a letter from your doctor) are recommended.